Wall-Brew-Co/lein-sealog/README.md

     * `:semver3` - [3 Position Semantic Versioning 2.0](https://semver.org/)
 * `:pretty-print-edn?`
   * A boolean to determine if the .edn config and changelog entry files should be pretty printed.
 Defaults to false
+* `:remove-commas-in-change-files?`
+  * A boolean to remove the commas automatically inserted between key:value pairs in printed versions of changelog entry files.
+Defaults to false

 ## License